pagkly/Zed/Investopedia/Investing/Asset Turnover Ratio.md

 ## The Difference Between Asset Turnover and Fixed Asset Turnover

 While the asset turnover ratio considers average _total_ assets in the denominator, the fixed asset turnover ratio looks at only fixed assets.
 The fixed asset turnover ratio (FAT) is, in general, used by analysts to measure operating performance.
-This efficiency ratio compares net sales (income statement) to fixed assets (balance sheet) and measures a company's ability to generate net sales from its fixed-asset investments, namely [property, plant, and equipment (PP&E)](https://www.investopedia.com/terms/p/ppe.asp).
+This efficiency ratio compares net sales (income statement) to fixed assets ([[Balance Sheet]]) and measures a company's ability to generate net sales from its fixed-asset investments, namely [property, plant, and equipment (PP&E)](https://www.investopedia.com/terms/p/ppe.asp).
 The fixed asset balance is used net of accumulated depreciation.
 [Depreciation](https://www.investopedia.com/terms/d/depreciation.asp) is the allocation of the cost of a fixed asset, which is spread out—or expensed—each year throughout the asset's useful life.
 Typically, a higher fixed asset turnover ratio indicates that a company has more effectively utilized its investment in fixed assets to generate revenue.

 ## Limitations of Using the Asset Turnover Ratio